kdrockzz331/INTERNSHIP-2020/README.md

 -->UI design screens are for the for the app design

 -->most of the screens are made and were kept seperately in Screens folder and required components are available in the components folder
+//required screens can be known from the ui_design_screeens